-Netflix released this video of the Stranger Things cast gathering for the first season 3 table read on April 27.
-It confirms they began the read on April 20, so they’ve been hard at work for a whole month now.
+Netflix released this video of the Stranger Things cast gathering for the first season 3 table read back in April of 2018, and confirmed that production began on April 20 of that year.

-The first bit of season 3 news ever reported concerned the pay raises given to the Stranger Things cast: The young cast got bumps to between $200,000 and $250,000 an episode, while Winona Ryder and David Harbour could have gotten as much as $300,000, Deadline reported.
+The first bit of season 3 news ever reported concerned the pay raises given to the Stranger Things cast: The main young cast got bumps to between $200,000 and $250,000 an episode, while Ryder and Harbour could have gotten as much as $300,000, Deadline reported.